Sharpest-Marble/taylorswift/README.md

 # Requirements:

-Python 3, tkinter (included in python3), and the numpy package (which comes with most standard python downloads).
+Python 3, taylorswift, tkinter, and the numpy package (tkinter and numpy come with most standard python downloads).

 # Instructions: